Running out of food? Kids bored but can’t afford the entertainment? Stretching what you have and kids activities.

 Kids Activities:

 Here in Georgia we are getting a rare treat of warm weather...actually tomorrow will be too warm for me, 87 degrees.
 Has to be some sort of record.
 But it is a window to get a veggie garden started early as far as I can see.
-So get some seeds and start a garden if you can, outside...if not get some started in the house in a sunny window.
+So get some seeds and start a garden outside if you can.
+Dollar General has the cheapest seed packets because they have less seeds than most packets, good starting size. ..if not get some started in the house in a sunny window.
 Start planning now for this NOT to be over anytime soon.
 Seriously... the worst that can happen is the plants die because it is over and you all go back to work and school and regular life and you are out a few dollars.
 But on the other side the best that can happen if this continues is that you are going to have something to eat that you grew with the kids and it will give a bit of relief to the food bill.

 The other fun kids activity that would go along with the gardening is have the kids PAINT ROCKS!
 They can be as creative as they want but you can do a google image search for Painted rocks or Pinterest to get their minds start moving.
 Just scrub the rocks to get all the dirt off of them before you begin.
 Set up a table either inside or out in the sun and fresh air and let them do it all.
 From Collecting from the yard to washing to painting.
 I have to say...I love those rock faces the most!
 They are great!